FriesW/PushToProd/assembly/guide.md

 #### Connect button

 Unless you've modified the code, the button should be connected to pins 3 and 4 of the Teensy.
 Solder the wires to these pins.
-Once that is complete, we are done with the soldering iron!
+Once that is complete, you are completely done with the soldering iron!
 Plug in the USB cable and test that everything works: the lights light up, and the button changes the animation.

 #### Mount bottom

 Now the bottom piece, which has the LEDs and other electronics, can be attached to the rest of the box.
 This is a little tricky, as there isn't a lot of room to access the interior.
-However, hot glue does flow a bit, and this can be used to our advantage.
-The general tactic will be to hold the box such that the corner we are gluing is pointing down, with the box 45 deg from level.
-Then flood the edge with hot glue, assuring that the glue fills the area and pools on the faces we are gluing.
+However, hot glue does flow a bit, and this can be used as an advantage.
+The general tactic will be to hold the box such that the corner or edge being glued is pointing down, with the box 45 degrees from level.
+Then flood the edge with hot glue, assuring that the glue fills the area and pools on the faces being joined.

 Align the bottom piece with the box, and then clamp at the front of the box, from its left to right side.
-This will assure the horizontal alignment of the bottom piece and help keep it in place.
+This will ensure the horizontal alignment of the bottom piece and help keep it in place.
 Hold the box such that you can apply vertical force, pressing the bottom piece against the box.
-Now, angle the box so the edge between the front and bottom pieces is horizontal, and the bottom of the box is rotated 45 deg from horizontal.
+Now, angle the box so the edge between the front and bottom pieces is horizontal, and the bottom of the box is rotated 45 degrees from horizontal.

 Place the tip of the glue gun as close to the joint as possible and then pull the trigger a few times, filling the area with glue.
 Make sure to wait for the glue to cool before moving the box out of this orientation.
-The glue could spill out of the box and off of the joint if the orientation is changed.
+The glue could spill out of the box and off of the joint if the orientation is changed too soon.
 One set, remove the clamp(s) and prepare for the back of the box.

 TODO: BACK OF BOX

 #### Feet

-Finally, we must put "feet" on the bottom, otherwise the box will slide away every time you try to push the button.
+Finally, "feet" must be put on the bottom, otherwise the box will slide away every time you try to push the button.
 Cut two equal strips of the non-skid shelf liner material.
 They would be about 0.5" wide and as long as the bottom opening.

 Lay a single bead of hot glue down, next to the bottom opening.
 Then press the non-skid material into the glue.
-Be careful to not use too much hot glue, as we don't want it to squeese out through the gaps in the non-skid material and prevent even contact with a table top.
+Be careful to not use too much hot glue, as squeeze out through the gaps in the non-skid material could cause uneven contact with a table top.
 Additionally, you might press the non-skid material into the glue with a large metal object, like hefty scissors.
 Any glue squeeze out will not stick to the cold metal, and the squeeze out will be flush with the non-stick material due to the flat implement (this will also save your finger tips).